Forgetting Sarah Marshall: Release

 The film was promoted with a "teaser" billboard campaign, featuring the text "I hate Sarah Marshall" and the address of the film's website.
+Promotion also included a mock website for a Sarah Marshall fan page and a mock website from NBC of Sarah Marshall's fictional TV show Crime Scene: Scene of the Crime.

 In its opening weekend, the film grossed $17.7 million in 2,798 theaters in the United States and Canada, ranking No. 2 at the box office behind The Forbidden Kingdom, and averaging $6,335 per theater in the US and per theater in Canada.
 It opened behind other Apatow productions such as Superbad, Knocked Up, The 40-Year-Old Virgin and Talladega Nights, but ahead of contemporary Apatow films Walk Hard and Drillbit Taylor.

 Forgetting Sarah Marshall grossed $105.8 million worldwide; $63.2 million in North America and $42.6 million in other territories.

 Home media

 The DVD and Blu-ray editions were released on September 30, 2008.
 At the DVD sales chart, Forgetting Sarah Marshall opened at #2 and sold 652,000 units, translating to $12,905,492 in revenue.
 As of (November 2009) 1,785,744 DVD units have been sold, acquiring revenue of $29,145,295.
 This does not include Blu-ray sales/DVD rentals.

 It was released in a single-disc DVD edition, a three-disc collector's DVD edition, a two-disc Blu-ray edition, and the Ultimate Unrated Comedy Collection containing the collectors' editions of Forgetting Sarah Marshall, The 40-Year-Old Virgin, and Knocked Up on either DVD or Blu-ray Disc.
-It was released on DVD in Australia (region 4) on August 20, 2008 in a single and 2-Disc Unforgettable Edition and was also released on Blu-ray in Australia on November 5, 2008.
+It was released on DVD in Australia (region 4) on August 20, 2008, in a single and 2-Disc Unforgettable Edition and was also released on Blu-ray in Australia on November 5, 2008.